defunkydrummer/spinneret-vue/README.md

 # spinneret-vue

-Modifies (patches) Spinneret (*another fine product from Ruricolist*) so it becomes comfortable for Vue.js usage (and other similar libraries)
+Modifies (patches) and configures Spinneret (*another fine product from Ruricolist*) so it becomes comfortable for Vue.js usage (and other similar libraries)

+**Pull requests welcome!**

 ## Rationale

 Spinneret is a very nice HTML5 generation library, however, it doesn't allow you to create tags of arbitrary name and/or arbitrary arguments.

 So this simple library patches spinneret for working with vue.js components, or other similar HTML+JS libraries.
+This will allow:

+- Free-form tags where attribute names can be arbitrary.
+- Attributes starting with "v-" (i.e. *vbind*) will not trigger a validation warning when used on HTML5-spec tags.
+- Attributes starting with "@" and ":" are also allowed.

+## Future

+When Spinneret supports free-form tags, this library will use them instead of directly patching Spinneret.
+Thus, it will turn into a configurator for Spinneret.

 ## Requirements

-Spinneret version 2.3 or a later one that doesn't change too wildly.
+Spinneret version 2.3 or a later one that hasn't changed too wildly from that section.
 This library will patch (modify) a spinneret function, so it previously verifies that all the functions that are involved previously exist.
 Otherwise it will complain.

 ## Usage